-In just about every league, section, and state, there are consistently successful high school athletic programs.
+In every state, there are consistently successful high school athletic programs.
 Each season might not always end in a state championship, but many of the same schools, year over year, find a way to compete at a high level.

 So what separates the good from the great?
 Rob Dement, now in his 9th year as Athletic Director at Centerville High School in Ohio, isn’t afraid to ask that question.

 “We have always been considered relatively successful ourselves and have been known to compete at a high level.
-But we would often play a team we matched up with well from a talent perspective, we found they were more physical and would win more 50-50 balls.
+But when we would play a team we matched up with well from a talent perspective, we found they were more physical and would win more 50-50 balls.
 As I reached out to those Athletic Directors, I often found the key difference was they had a well-established strength and conditioning program.”

-For many of the schools’ Rob connected with, the successful strength and conditioning program was backed with leadership and training.
-Whether it was an outside strength coach from a local college, a coach on staff that had experience, or a program via a training app the school had purchased, they had structure and backing to their weight room program.
+Whether it was an outside strength coach from a local college, a certified coach on staff, or a research-backed program via a training app, each school had structure and science behind their weight room program.

 Successful Sports Coaches, Not Strength Coaches